Rudrava-fleapo/langchain-web-search/README.md

 # AI Chatbot with Web Search and Streaming

-This project implements a responsive AI chatbot that integrates web search from **Perplexity AI** and **Google Gemini's native search grounding**.
-It supports multiple LLMs (OpenAI, Google, Anthropic) and provides a **streaming user experience**.
+This project implements a responsive AI chatbot that integrates web search from **Perplexity AI**

 ## Features